Grievances, Coverage Determinations & Appeals

 2. Enrollee’s Medicare Identifier Number

-5. Must be signed and dated by the enrollee making the appointment; and
+5. Must be signed and dated by the enrollee making the appointment

 For medical care, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
 If your appeal is denied at Level 1, it will automatically be forwarded to Level 2.
 To request any appeal after Level 2, your doctor must be appointed as your representative.